chrlic/chrlic.github.io/_posts/2023-01-19-appd-mwh-otel-blog.md

 `kubectl get pod <pod-name> -o jsonpath='{range .items[*]}{"\n"}{.metadata.name}{"\t"}{.metadata.namespace}{"\t"}{range .spec.containers[*]}{.name}{"=>"}{.image}{","}{end}{end}'|sort|column`

-where <pod-name> is the name of the application pod (something like `downstream-6f8fb4d457-m2gzk`)
+where the `<pod-name>` is the name of the application pod (something like `downstream-6f8fb4d457-m2gzk`)

 Second, verify that the OpenTelemetry collector started successfully by looking at the log.
 Since the collector log also contains log exporter with debug enabled, you will see the traces processed by it.
-Do not use this in production, but here we are in a lab.
+Do not use this in production, but here we are in a lab and it is highly useful.

 `kubectl logs –f <pod-name> -c otel-coll-sidecar`

-Second, once you send some test calls via curl or browser, AppDynamics will create two applications now – one as the native AppDynamics application and a second one with _otel suffix, which is focused more on data ingested via OpenTelemetry.
+Once you send some test calls via curl or browser, AppDynamics will create two applications now – one as the native AppDynamics application and a second one with _otel suffix, which is focused more on telemetry data ingested via OpenTelemetry.
 Please take into consideration that for the first time, it takes a bit more time than usual before the _otel application shows up.
 You should see something like this:

 ![](<../images/mwh-otel-1/appd-otel-apps.png>)